KevinRSX/gomokururu/README.md

 cutoffScore = 1000
 ```

-Note the caveat: `searchLevel = 2` means searching for three levels, because we count from 0 to 2 in minimax.
+Note the caveat: `searchLevel=2` means searching for three levels, because we count from 0 to 2 in minimax.

 ### `seqAB` Testing